HansSchouten/PHPageBuilder/README.md

 ```

 `config.php` should contain a copy of `config/config.example.php`, filled with your settings.

-Note: You might have to change the path of your `$installationFolder` and to your `config.php` depending on the folder structure of your project.

 ### Configure a database
 If you use PHPagebuilder out of the box, it requires a database for storing your pages.
 Just create a database and run the queries from `config/create-tables.sql`.
 Next, add the database credentials to your config file.